Yacht Charter US Virgin Islands

-What kind of Yachts can I hire in the US Virgin Islands?
+What kind of Yachts can I rent in the US Virgin Islands?

-You can hire everything from a small motor boat to a large superyacht.
+You can rent everything from a small motor boat to a large superyacht.
 Monohull sailing yachts are common, though catamarans are more comfortable and spacious metre for metre.

-Your budget for the sailing holiday should come first.
-Travelling - both getting there and what destinations to explore.
+Your budget for the sailing vacation should come first.
+Traveling - both getting there and what destinations to explore.
 What do you enjoy on a yacht charter?
 Work out your itinerary from there.
 Who are you taking with you and what are your limitations as a sailor?

-What are the best times to hire a Yacht in USVI?
+What are the best times to rent a Yacht in USVI?

-Do you have to pay a deposit when hiring a Yacht in US Virgin Islands?
+Do you have to pay a deposit when renting a Yacht in US Virgin Islands?